 What is Meniere’s Disease?

-Vertigo, hearing loss, and ringing in the ears are symptomatic of meniere’s disease which is an inner ear condition.
+Vertigo, hearing loss, and ringing in the ears are symptomatic of Meniere’s disease, which is an inner ear condition.
 Think of an individual who walks on eggshells and experiences a constantly changing tune during the process of listening.
-Meniere’s destabilizes balance and equilibrium making it hard for persons with the disorder to seek stable ground among waves of symptoms.
+Meniere’s disease destabilizes balance and equilibrium, making it hard for persons with the disorder to find stable ground among waves of symptoms.
 However, treatment is aimed at alleviating the discomfort while striving for a better quality of life.
-Ongoing investigation should reveal the secrets of Meniere’s and allow for less turbulent sailing on the ocean of this disease.
+The ongoing investigation should reveal the secrets of Meniere’s and allow for less turbulent sailing on the ocean of this disease.

-A whirlwind of symptoms emanating from Meniere’s disease disorder of the inner ear can affect physical and mental health.
-Here’s a brief exploration of the telltale signs:
+A whirlwind of symptoms emanating from Meniere’s disease, a disorder of the inner ear, can affect physical and mental health.
+Below is a brief exploration of the telltale signs:

 Vertigo: Meniere’s disease is characterized by its sudden and severe dizziness attacks with accompanying spells in which there is spininess or unsteadiness.